LovaszCC/mikrotik-audit/README.md

-## Mikrotik Audit System Demo (I just wanted to test out the REST API 😃) - Laravel 11
+## Mikrotik Audit System Demo (I just wanted to test out the REST API 😃)

 This is a simple system that allows you to audit your Mikrotik devices.
 It is built using Laravel 11 and a bit of livewire.
 The system gives you access to check the configuration on your mikrotik device, without storeing any data!
 The